<img height="1" width="1" src="https://www.facebook.com/tr?id=187366305334609&amp;ev=PageView &amp;noscript=1">

 We're not so bold to say audit reports are nothing to sweat.
 In fact, an auditor's report plays a critical role in the industry and creates balance and trust within our financial systems.
 However, as we've detailed, not all audits are created equally, so take the differences between an AICPA and PCAOB audit to heart.
 Know what you're up against, the level of scrutiny to expect, and never forget that, like it or not, the audit process is in place for the greater good.

 Of course, knowing is only half the battle.
 Actually preparing for and going through an audit, no matter AICPA or PCAOB, is an entirely different animal.
-Therefore, build on today's insights with our more thorough look at preparing for an audit, and when the time is right, don't be afraid to reach out to our team of audit specialists to carry you over the finish line.
+Therefore, build on today's insights with our more thorough look at preparing for an audit, and when the time is right, don't be afraid to reach out to our team of advisors to carry you over the finish line.
 You'll be thanking us later.

 The Definitive Guide to Financial Audit Preparation